zytric/raj/_posts/2020-07-14-stop-continue.md

  * Can addictive activites be good for you?
  * How do you know is something is good or bad for you?

+> "It is the nature of the wise to resist pleasures, but the foolish to be a slave to them."
+ - Epictetus

 ## Definitions
 Habbit, behaviour, addiction, routine, reapeated actions.
 In this post we define these as *activities*.
 That is, what you do repeatedly.